LinkBoss vs Internal Link Juicer: When Automation Becomes a Liability

 Can Internal Link Juicer understand the nuanced context of a paragraph?

-No. Link Juicer has no mechanism for semantic understanding.
+No. Internal Link Juicer has no mechanism for semantic understanding.
 It identifies a keyword string and applies a predefined rule, with no evaluation of whether the surrounding content is contextually relevant to the destination URL.
-A passing mention of a term gets the same treatment as a substantive discussion of it, which is what produces forced and contextually inappropriate link placements at scale.
+A passing mention of a term receives the same treatment as a substantive discussion of it, which is what produces forced and contextually inappropriate link placements at scale.

 Related Posts